 The key to gardening is digging, isn’t it?
 Don’t you have to till the earth to make way for new growth?
 No!
-This is a common and very prevailing misconception, but it’s beginning to lose traction, especially with small space gardeners.
+This is a very common and prevailing misconception, but it’s beginning to lose traction, especially with small space gardeners.
 Why are no-dig garden beds becoming so popular?
 It’s because they’re better for the environment, better for your plants, and so much easier on your back.
 It’s a win-win-win.
 Keep reading to learn about no-dig raised beds for urban gardeners.

 What is a No-Dig Garden Bed?